pulumi/pulumi/docs/languages.md

 analysis.
 Each graph is [directed and acyclic](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG), in which nodes are cloud services, edges are [directed dependencies](https://en.wikipedia.org/wiki/Dependency_graph) between services, and all input and output properties are known.
-Any given MuIL module can create many possible MuGL graphs, because a MuIL module can be parameterized and can include computations.
-A graph can be generated from a live cluster.
+Any given MuIL module can create many possible MuGL graphs, and identical MuGL graphs can be created by different MuIL modules, because MuIL can contain parameterized logic and conditional computations.
+A MuGL graph can also be generated from a live environment.

 This document describes the various language concepts at play, the requirements for a high-level Mu language (although details for each language are specified elsehwere), the MuIL and MuGL formats, and the overall compilation process.